na-na-hi/renget/archive/lmg_papers_backup.md

 !!!
 Danger This is just a backup from localmodelslinks, it's based from this post: https://boards.4channel.org/g/thread/93323225#p93328754 It will not be updated.
+NEW UPDATE, anon who made the original Local Models Related Papers Rentry brought it back up just now.
 #Local Models Related Papers
 /lmg/ | ->Accelerate<-
 ------ | ------